Forex Trading SA: What Is Forex (FX) Trading? Best Currency Trading Guide for 2019

 Forex or FX stands for Foreign Exchange (Exchange Currencies).
 It is the world’s most traded market, with turnover of $5.3 trillion per day.

-Forex trading is the act of you buying foreign currency at bid price and selling it at higher price in future to make profit.
+Forex trading, also known as foreign exchange, FX or currency trading, is the act of you buying foreign currency at bid price and selling it at higher price in future to make profit.
 Forex Market is the place where one can trade in currencies.
-Price of one currency is always determined in another currency because you always buy one currency using another currency.
+Price of one currency in Forex trading is always determined in another currency because you always buy one currency using another currency.
 You trade in ‘currency pair’ in a form of CFD Trading, where CFD is speculation on the asset value.
 Example of a currency pair is ZARUSD or GBPUSD.
 It is a Standardized Currency Code.

 Forex Trading Regulations in South Africa